Home Park: Other uses

 Plymouth Argyle was limited in what it could do with the stadium throughout the 1900s, because of a long-standing lease agreement with the City Council.
 That changed in 2006 when the club purchased the freehold of the ground for £2.7m.
 Soon after, the club announced it would begin hosting live music in the summer months, starting in 2007, and the first act to perform there was Elton John.
 Other major acts have followed, including George Michael, Meat Loaf, Westlife, and Rod Stewart.
 The stadium also hosts an annual free-admittance carol service in December to celebrate Christmas, in association with the Plymouth branch of Christian organisation Faith and Football.
 Westlife were scheduled to perform again in the stadium on 4 July 2020 for their "Stadiums in the Summer Tour", but this was cancelled because of the COVID-19 pandemic.
-In 2023 Home Park is scheduled to host Kiss for their End of the Road World Tour along with Muse as part of their Will of the People World Tour.

 In July 2018, with help from Plymouth City Council, the ground was used to screen England's World Cup semi-final defeat to Croatia at no charge for spectators.

-During the COVID-19 pandemic, areas of the Mayflower Grandstand, as well as the players' changing rooms, were handed over to the University Hospitals Plymouth NHS Trust to hold routine antenatal & phlebotomy services, in an attempt to relieve strain on Derriford Hospital and local GP surgeries.
-"With staff currently working from home and no football in the immediate future, offering up Home Park for the use of the NHS is, we feel, our civic duty," said club CEO Andrew Parkinson.
+During the COVID-19 pandemic, areas of the Mayflower Grandstand, as well as the players' changing rooms, were handed over to the University Hospitals Plymouth NHS Trust to hold routine antenatal and phlebotomy services, in an attempt to relieve strain on Derriford Hospital and local GP surgeries.
+Club CEO Andrew Parkinson said: "With staff currently working from home and no football in the immediate future, offering up Home Park for the use of the NHS is, we feel, our civic duty."

+On 27 May 2023, Muse played the first show of the European Will of the People World Tour.
+This was Muse's first performance in Plymouth since 2001.

+On 4 June 2024, Take That played the stadium for the first time as part of This Life on Tour.